AppliedMotionProducts/EtherCAT_Python/README.md

-🎯 Use **Connetion_Setup.py** file to find the adapter on the PC and confirm connection with the drive
+🎯 Use **Connetion_Setup.py** file to find the adapter ID on the PC and confirm connection with the drive

 📌 Users can use different control mode to control the motion